 - Or a monthly subscription for £9.90* - with each renewal the next renewal date is pushed 1 month to the future.
 LEI that will never lapse.

 - GLEIF surcharge is (£9) included in our prices.
 No additional costs.

 CLICK HERE TO SEE FULL PRICE LIST BELOW

 LEI Number Structure Explained

-Legal Entity Identifier number is standardised ISO 17442 standard.
-Contains of 20 digits.
+Legal Entity Identifier number is based on the ISO 17442 standard.
+It consists of 20 digits.